top of page

 AI Assisted

-AI helps with writing, editing, or suggesting improvements, but the human is the primary creator.
+AI assists with writing, editing, or suggesting improvements, but the human is the primary creator.
+This includes AI suggesting sentence rewrites, AI editing tools, and AI-generated outlines.
+Here, the author's role is that of a creator, with AI providing support.

 AI Created